COVID-19-Related Degree Requirement Changes

 |100% Clean, Renewable Energy and Storage for Everything|

 |Solar Cells, Fuel Cells, and Batteries: Materials for the Energy Solution|

 The Engineering Fundamental courses are to be selected from the Basic Requirements 3 list.
 Fundamentals courses acceptable for the core program may also be used to satisfy the fundamentals requirement as long as 45 unduplicated units of Engineering are taken.

 A course may only be counted towards one requirement; it may not be double-counted.
 All courses taken for the major must be taken for a letter grade if that option is offered by the instructor.
 Minimum Combined GPA for all courses in Engineering Fundamentals and Depth is 2.0.

-- Declare the honors program in Axess (BIOE-BSH).
+- Declare the honors program in Axess (ENGR-BSH, Subplan: Engineering Physics)

-- Maintain an overall grade point average (GPA) of at least 3.5 as calculated on the unofficial transcript.
+- Maintain an overall GPA of at least 3.5.

-- Submit an electronic pdf copy of their thesis, including the signature page signed by both readers, to Bioengineering student services .
+- Submit a pdf of the thesis, including the signature page signed by both readers, to the student services officer by May 15.
 Students are sent email instructions on how to archive a permanent electronic copy in Terman Engineering library.